freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --answer--

-By changing the document order (HTML position)
+The document source order (HTML position)

 ### --question--

 #### --text--

-In what way will the property position: relative exert an effect on sibling elements in regards to document flow?
+In what way will the property `position: relative` exert an effect on sibling elements in regards to document flow?

 #### --distractors--